Monday, October 21, 2024

 Up/Down

-If the server brushes upward and applies topspin to the ball, my return will tend to popup and fly off the end of the table.
-I close the angle of my racquet to keep it down.
-If possible, I put topspin on it by brushing up behind the ball.
+If the server brushes upward and applies topspin to the ball, a return will tend to popup and fly off the end of the table.
+I must close the angle of my racquet to keep it down.
+If possible, I should put topspin on it by brushing up behind the ball.

 Left/Right.
 Note: as the returning server, I think in terms of my left and right.
 And for this primer, I'm assuming we're all righties.

-On the tomoauk and others where the racquet comes straight forward brushing one side of the ball.
+On the tomahawk serve and others where the racquet comes straight forward brushing one side of the ball.
 Here's the rule.
 I should return the ball away from the side that the racquet brushed.
 They brush the left side, I hit to the right.
-They brush the right side, I hit to the left (all from MY POV).
+They brush the right side, I hit to the left (all from my POV).

 Both Axis at once!